-• timeout - number of milliseconds (default: KR_NS_TIMEOUT_RETRY_INTERVAL)
+• timeout (number) - NS retry interval in miliseconds (default: KR_NS_TIMEOUT_RETRY_INTERVAL)

 Returns current timeout

 Get or set time interval for which a nameserver address will be ignored after determining that it doesn't return (useful) answers.
 The intention is to avoid waiting if there's little hope; instead, kresd can immediately SERVFAIL or immediately use stale records (with serve_stale module).